Tips for managing virtual teams effectively

-Secret 2: Provide some “face time.”
+Tip 2: Provide some face time

-For both the sanity of the employee and the manager, there needs to be some “face time” throughout the week.
+For the sanity of both the employee and the manager, there needs to be some face time throughout the week.
 Since many of your employees may be scattered throughout the world, this face time does not need to be in person.

-Secret 4: In-person meetings.
+Tip 4: In-person meetings

 A fourth tip for managing virtual teams is to hold in-person meetings.
 Having virtual employees is great, but you should spend at least a few days a year meeting and bonding in-person.

 Many people tend to hide behind computers and webcams, but you shouldn’t underestimate the value of face-to-face meetings.
 One idea, if the budget allows for it, is to hold a yearly company retreat somewhere fun where you focus on team-building and bonding.
 Or, if a number of employees are clustered in one geographical region, you could travel to meet them on their home turf.
 The key takeaway is your virtual employees feel more bonded with you and the company.

 Hiring smarter can help with managing virtual teams